s-n-g/battery-alert/README.md

 # Items are:
 #  0  battery limit
 #  1  message title to display
 #  2  message to display.
-The following tokkens can be used
+The following tokens can be used
 #       |STATUS|  - charging status
 #       |CHARGE|  - charging percentage
 #       |NOW|     - current charging value